ham952/xbd-keras-classification/README.md

 The model uses different inbuild as well as external callbacks for logging and saving models in **Output** folder.
 It currently uses Resnet101 model available in **model** folder.
 Note that the **output** folder contains a live performance monitoring via an image file.
 Currently model is set to train for only 100 epochs.
 The idea was to monitor the performance and set the learning rate and other parameters accordingly.

+### Additional Note
+Jupyter Colab notebook has been added [here](./Notebook.ipynb).
+Refer the same for implementation guidance.